iAM-AMR/iAM.AMR.DOC/source/data_extraction/processing_cedar_queries.rst

 Expecting warnings
 ^^^^^^^^^^^^^^^^^^

-Expecting warnings appear when R is unable to convert the affected cell(s) to the appropriate, expected data type(s).
+Expecting warnings appear when R is *not* able to convert the affected cell(s) to the appropriate, expected data type(s).

 Below is an example of a cell that is likely to produce an expecting warning.
-This value is in the **rate_table_d** column, so its data type should be numeric.
+This value is in the **prev_table_d** column, so its data type should be numeric.
 However, a text string is present, and it cannot be converted to a numeric data type.

 .. figure:: /assets/figures/Expecting_warning_Excel.jpg